Your Staff Information

 This guidance describes how data is being used to help ensure that those who are entitled to a flu vaccine receive one.
 This includes data relating to both health and care staff and patients.

-Please note information about flu vaccines received by NHS staff in any health setting will be collected by NHS England and Improvement.
+Please note information about flu vaccines received by NHS staff in any health setting will be collected by NHS England.
 In addition, information from your Electronic Staff Record (ESR) will be collected so that it can be matched with any flu vaccination record, for example, if you received a vaccine from your GP or community pharmacist.
-This will ensure the NHS holds an accurate update of your vaccination status which will support the purposes of the national vaccination programme and also ensure your GP practice is aware of your vaccination status.
+This will ensure the NHS holds an accurate update of your vaccination status which will support the purposes of the national vaccination programme and ensure your GP practice is aware of your vaccination status.

 COVID-19 Vaccination Data

-Data on vaccination status is being collated, used and processed for the purposes of delivering services to patients, clinicians, the health services and adult social care services workforce and the public about and in connection with COVID, including the provision of information, fit notes and the provision of healthcare and social care services.
+Data on vaccination status is being collated, used, and processed for the purposes of delivering services to patients, clinicians, the health services and adult social care services workforce and the public about and in connection with COVID, including the provision of information, fit notes, and the provision of healthcare and social care services.

 Vaccination status data is ‘health’ information and will be kept confidential, with access to it strictly controlled.
 It is also ‘special category’ data for the purposes of data protection legislation (the UK GDPR), which means that it must be used fairly, lawfully, supported by good reasons, and in compliance with other specific obligations under data protection law.